SWI-Prolog/contrib-protobufs/protobufs_overview.md

 compile and build  this  interpreter   into  your  application  program.
 Depending on the platform, the underlying runtime support is provided by a Google supplied library that is also bound into your program.

+## protoc {#protobufs-protoc}

+A protobuf .proto file can be processed by the protobuf compiler (=protoc=), using a Prolog specific plugin.
+You can do this by either adding =|/usr/lib/swi-prolog/library/protobufs|= to your =PATH= or by specifying the option =|--plugin=protoc-gen-swipl=/usr/lib/swi-prolog/library/protobufs/protoc-gen-swipl|=.
+You specify where the generated files go with the =|--swipl_out|= option, which must be an existing directory.

+Each =X.proto= file generates a =X_pb.pl= file in the directory specified by =|--swipl_out|=.
+The file contains a module name =X=, some debugging information, and meta-data facts that go into the =protobufs= module (and all the facts start with =proto_meta_+. protobuf_parse_from_codes/3 uses these facts to parse the wire form of the message into a Prolog term.

+TODO: add an "imports" option to (recursively) process all imported .proto files.

+### protobuf_serialize_to_codes/3 {#protobufs-serialize-to-codes}

+The Prolog term corresponding to a protobuf =message= is a dict, with the keys corresponding to the field names in the =message= (the dict tag is the fully qualified name of the =message= type).
+Repeated fields are represented by lists; enums are looked up; bools are represented by =false= and =true=; strings are represented by Prolog strings (not atoms); bytes are represented by lists of codes.
+If an optional field is not in the wire stream, it isn't in the dict (default values are not yet handled and empty repeated fields are also not in the dict rather than being given a value of =|[]|=, although this will probably change in the future).

+NOTE: if the wire codes can't be parsed, protobuf_parse_from_codes/3 fails.
+One common cause of this failure is not including all the meta-data.
+For example, if =foo.proto= imports =bar.proto=, then you must import =foo_pb= and =bar_pb=.

 ## The SWI-Prolog Implementation {#protobufs-swipl}